Course Descriptions 2025-2026

 1 year.
 Grades 3-6.

-This class will combine English, U.S. history, and Biblical studies.
-Students can expect to read 2-4 novels throughout the school year, and to complete weekly writing, grammar, and penmanship assignments.
+This class will combine English, U.S. History, and Biblical studies.
+Students can expect to read 2-4 novels throughout the school year in addition to their weekly reading, writing, grammar, penmanship, and spelling assignments.
 They will also gain skills in using more advanced sentence structure, various grammatical concepts, and strengthening their vocabulary.
-Students will examine the foundational events leading up to our country’s establishment.
-This study will also include mini lessons and activities surrounding the current presidential election process.
-Literature, videos, hands-on activities, and creative final projects will provide students with a firm understanding of early U.S. history and its impact on current events.
-Biblical studies will include reviewing weekly texts and videos, as well as discussing basic theology and catechism questions.
+Students will build upon their knowledge of early U.S. History, starting with the aftermath of the Civil War.
+Literature, videos, hands-on activities, and creative final projects will provide students with a firm understanding of U.S. History and its impact on current events.
+Biblical studies will include reviewing weekly texts, videos, and verses associated with the Gospels.

 Middle School English